Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.11.5
+- Neutralized nearly all performance loss caused by changes to rendering since 0.10.1, mainly in dense environments like cities.
+The frame rate in cities is a significant improvement over 0.11.4, and within -4 to +1% of 0.10.1.
+- Saving PNG screenshots now take around 0.1 seconds instead of 1 to 2 seconds.
+- Possibly fixed random and rare pixelated rendering appearing in screenshots.
+- Fixed frame rate display possibly stuck on 0.

 0.11.4
 - Fixed broken replacement water rendering when distant land is off.
 It also now receives fog correctly.
 - Fixed "Unable to sort..." exception in the Distant Land generator.